thorty/Mysterybox/README.md

 # Mysterybox
-Build an Mysterybox with arduino
+Build an Mysterybox with arduino, micro equipment, some wood and an idea.